 It's an understatement to say that there's no shortage of information on pretty much any company in the world today.
 However, as we all know–quality beats quantity almost every time.

 Knowing that the mere notion of data management can make your head spin, we've written this article.
-Here we'll go through what data enrichment is, why it matters to your sales organization, and list five smart use cases for CRM data enrichment.
+Here we'll go through what data enrichment is, why it matters to your sales organization, list five smart use cases for CRM data enrichment, and reveal the best data enrichment services in the market.

 What is data enrichment?